top of page

 GENERAL INFORMATION

-a) The Maidstone LitFest Children’s Writing Competition is open to children between the ages of 5 and 14.
+a) The Maidstone LitFest Young Authors Competition is open to children and young people between the ages of 5 and 18.

-b) To be eligible to enter, children must currently attend school in the Maidstone area (or be based in the Maidstone area if home-schooled).
+b) To be eligible to enter, children and young people must currently attend school in the Maidstone area (or be based in the Maidstone area if home-schooled).

 c) The story must be the original work of the child.